mathsDOTearth/unirand/README.md

 ## version 0.1.3
 Fixed index wrap-around bug in `uni()`: indices now cycle over 1..=97, preventing access to `uni_u[0]` which was never seeded and held the constant 0.0
-Added tests: output range, wrap-around regression, boundary seeds, re-initialisation, distinct seed divergence, variance
+Added tests: output range, wrap-around regression, boundary seeds, re-initialisation, distinct seed divergence, variance rstart no longer public
+Dead code in rinit removed
+Add an initialised: bool field, set it to true in rstart, and have uni() panic with a clear message if called uninitialised

 ## version 0.1.2
 Corrected code comments and documentation